 * 100s of other already known PTMs (e.g., from UniProt)

 Secondly, the DP contains those proteins that are not present in the protein library (FASTA) files.
-This situation can happen for two reasons: (a) the FASTA file is generated through a computational prediction of protein sequence using genomics data, but that prediction is far from exhaustive, and so many biologically critical proteins — even proteins now known to be a biomarker for key diseases if not the causal agent of disease — are known to be missing, such as microproteins. (b) As well, the vast majority of researchers use a generic FASTA file retrieved from a public library, such as UniProt, instead of one specific to the study conditions, and so proteins that may be specific to the specific disease, drug, and/or demographics are not present.
-(In theory, one could create a FASTA specific file for every patient in one's study, but that is a very expensive RNA-seq experiment, is complex to compute, and would still be non exhaustive since the precise relationship between RNA-seq and computationally predicted proteins is still not fully known.)
+This situation can happen for two reasons: (a) the FASTA file is generated through a computational prediction of protein sequence using genomics data, but that prediction is far from exhaustive, and so many biologically critical proteins — even proteins now known to be a biomarker for key diseases if not the causal agent of disease — are known to be missing, such as microproteins. (b) As well, the vast majority of researchers use a generic FASTA file retrieved from a public library, such as UniProt, instead of one specific to the study conditions, and so proteins that may be specific to the studied disease, drug, and/or demographics are not present.
+In theory, one could create a FASTA specific file for every patient in one's study, but that is a very expensive RNA-seq experiment, is complex to compute, and would still be non exhaustive since the precise relationship between RNA-seq and computationally predicted proteins is still not fully known.

-Thirdly, the DP contains even unexpected sequence variants (e.g., SNPs, which are possible but hard to predict conclusively or exhaustively) as well as proteins with unexpected proteolytic cleavages (which are not currently predictable).
+Thirdly, the DP contains even unexpected sequence variants (e.g., SNPs, which are possible but hard to predict conclusively or exhaustively) as well as proteins with unexpected proteolytic cleavages, which are not currently predictable.
 For example, the second FDA-approved set of biomarkers for Alzheimer's disease is the AB42 vs AB40 proteins.
-But these two proteins do not exist as unique proteins in FASTA files, because they are a a small (i.e., <= 42 amino acid) subset resulting form proteolytic cleavage of a >695 amino acid protein called APP.
-In other words, with current DIA-MS algorithms, even if the tail peptides of AB42 or AB40 were present in the MS, even at high intensities, the existing DIA-MS algorithms would simply never report these two critical proteins in any output results…which is a scientific and ultimately patient-health tragedy.
+But these two proteins do not exist as unique proteins in FASTA files because they are a a small (i.e., <= 42 amino acid) subset resulting form proteolytic cleavage of a >695 amino acid protein called APP.
+In other words, with current DIA-MS algorithms, even if the tail peptides of AB42 or AB40 were present in the MS, even at high intensities, the existing DIA-MS algorithms would simply never report these two critical proteins in any output results — which is a scientific and ultimately patient-health tragedy.